A-acuto/IQBlade_classification/README.md

 # Updates

 Now compatible with Linux and other environments using os to complete the directory and file paths.
-For python 2.7
+For python 2.7 Cleaned the issue with empty url or introduction and the creation of list of list items for the decision matrix and classification

 # Required packages:
 * os